OscHer/treboform/provision/ansible/roles/vim/README.md

 Role Name \# TODO: decide a name
 =========

-With this role you'll send your vim config onto a remote node in a declarative way.
+With this role you'll send your vim config into a remote node in a declarative way.

 Requirements
 ------------